Rotherham 4-2 Sutton (AET): 5 talking points as the Millers seal a dramatic EFL Trophy win

 The 2022 Papa John’s Trophy follows Rotherham United after a 4-2 win over Sutton United at Wembley.

 Sutton, who made his EFL debut for most of the competition, held a confident 34 spots between the two sides as they came close to a famous victory over the League One leaders.
 They took a 2–1 lead at the level of Rotherham and sent the game to extra time.
-Chiedozhi Ogbene scored a brilliant goal for the Millers earlier…
+Chidozzi Ogbene scored a fine goal for the Millers before Michael Ihikewe’s stumping header ensured the win.

+Sutton, experiencing his first taste of this competition, took the lead at the half-hour mark, when Donovan Wilson found enough room in the box to take a touch and take his spot.
+Ben Wills made a superb long-range effort to level matters for Rotherham before the break.
+But Sutton Captain…

 Read Full News